Skip to main content

 docker run -p 3000:3000 -e FUNCTION_EXTERNALS='["aws-sdk"]' my/browserless:latest

-Now your calls to /function and others will have access to the aws-sdk module:
+Calls to /function now have access to the aws-sdk module:

 curl -X POST \